The 5 most important features on a home office chair

 2. Backrest Angle Adjustment

-A crucial feature on any home office chair is the level of back support.
+A crucial feature for any home office chair is the level of back support.
+Back support for office chair – why it’s important.
 Everybody has a different shape back, and each person needs support in different areas.
 You should be able to position the backrest of the chair in a way that suits your body.
 This means that you must be able to change the angle between the backrest and seat of the chair.

 3. Lumbar Support on a home office chair